LogiScore/backend/AUTHENTICATION_FLOW_README.md

 **Behavior:**
 - ✅ Only sends codes to **existing** users
 - ✅ Updates existing user's verification code
-- ✅ Returns success message (doesn't reveal user existence for security)
+- ✅ Returns error if user doesn't exist (directs to sign-up)
 - ❌ Does NOT create new users

 **Response:**